Robbie Baldwin: New Warriors: The New Team

 Having taken to the road again, Speedball and Justice find themselves in the town of New Salem, Colorado, where they meet the Salem's Seven.
 They fight, but quickly patch things up after it is clear it was a misunderstanding.
-While Speedball plays video games with Brutacus, Justice has a little chat with Vertigo, Salem's Seven leader, about the town.
+While Speedball plays video games with Brutacus, Justice speaks with Vertigo, leader of Salem's Seven, about the town.
 When the conversation deviates to Justice's and Speedball's intention of reforming the New Warriors and the difficulties that that will probably bring due to the persisting bad reputation for their involvement in the Civil War events, the Evolutionaries arrive, intent on burning down the town.
 Justice, Speedball, and Salem's Seven drive them off.
 Their subsequent mission to stop the Evolutionaries leads to their recruiting of two heroes to the cause, Haechi and Sun Girl.

 Looking for Nova but seeing he does not answer his phone, Speedball and the others head back to the Salem's Seven and through their help and that of New Salem's magical inhabitants, they locate the boy.
-As it turns out, Nova along with Hummingbird, Scarlet Spider, and Faira Sar Namora of Atlantis had been kidnapped and were being held as prisoners in Mount Wundagore by the Evolutionaries and the High Evolutionary.
+As it turns out, Nova along with Hummingbird, Scarlet Spider, and Faira Sar Namora, had been kidnapped by the Evolutionaries and the High Evolutionary.
 Rushing, they arrive as the Evolutionaries are about to execute Nova, following his and the other prisoners' attempt to break out.
 Trying to reason with the High Evolutionary fails and Nova reveals his plan of eliminating "mostly everyone".
-A chaotic fight ensues, with the prisoners, Sun Girl, Haechi and the New Warriors forming an impromptu team that manages to defeat the small army of Evolutionaries through their diverse and very different powers and abilities.
-Shortly after, when the High Evolutionary activates his machine to eliminate the super-powered population of Earth, Speedball and the others are brought down to their knees in excruciating pain and almost die, but they are all saved by Sun Girl who, as a non-altered human, is immune to the machine and destroys it.
-With the enemy fleeing but fearing its return, an invitation is made to everyone to join Speedball, Justice and Nova as New Warriors to face the High Evolutionary should he try to repeat his scheme - an invitation that is immediately declined, save for Hummingbird (who eagerly and joyfully accepts) and Sun Girl (who does so implicitly).
+A chaotic fight ensues, with the prisoners, Sun Girl, Haechi and the New Warriors forming an impromptu team that manages to defeat the Evolutionaries.
+Shortly after, when the High Evolutionary activates his machine to eliminate the super-powered population of Earth, Speedball and the others are brought down to their knees in excruciating pain and almost die, but they are all saved by Sun Girl who, as a normal human, is immune to the machine and destroys it.
+With the enemy fleeing but fearing its return, an invitation is made to everyone to join Speedball, Justice and Nova as New Warriors to face the High Evolutionary should he try to repeat his scheme - an invitation that is immediately declined, save for Hummingbird and Sun Girl.